davidmasi/Digit-Face-Classifier/README.md

 python Main.py --classifier naivebayes --data digit --iterations 5

 Classifiers:
-Naive Bayes
-- This classifier calculates the likelihood of each label given the features of the image, using the assumption of feature independence.
+- Naive Bayes: This classifier calculates the likelihood of each label given the features of the image, using the assumption of feature independence.

-Perceptron
-- A linear classifier that iteratively updates the weight of each feature based on classification errors during training.
+- Perceptron: A linear classifier that iteratively updates the weight of each feature based on classification errors during training.

 Data:
 - The project can be run on datasets of handwritten digits and facial images.
 You can train the model on either dataset using the --data flag.